 Superman and Thor have meet before, in the incredible JLA/AVENGERS miniseries, by Kurt Busiek and George Perez.
-In that book, the meeting between the two teams does not go so well.
+In that book, the first meeting between the two teams does not go so well.

 And Superman and Thor have a one-on-one fight, that ends with Superman standing victorious over Thor’s unconscious body.
 Which Thor’s fellow Avengers don’t appreciate.

 I’ll tell ya who else didn’t appreciate it: hardcore Thor fans.
 I’ve seen Kurt Busiek get flamed on various message boards like Comicbookresources, by fans angry with how that fight turned out.
 Marvel editor Tom Breevort has likewise been attacked.
 If you ever wonder where the stereotypical “nerd” image of comic-book fans come from, just read some of their reactions.

 I’ve taken it up with Busiek myself once, on a message board, saying not that I disagree with the outcome of the fight, I think Superman’s speed would be a huge advantage as, theoretically, Thor should barely be able to even touch him, just with the way the fight was written.
 For example, I don’t think Superman should have so easily survived a full hit directly in the face by Thor’s hammer, nor be able to stop it with one hand.
 I think the fight was also hurt a bit by Superman’s trash-talking during the fight, where he belittled Thor.
 Busiek explained that both Superman and Captain America acted out of character in this miniseries, because being in different universes than their own was messing with their minds, or something, but it didn’t seem that clear to me in the actual comic.
 It just came off as if Superman was saying that beating Thor was easy, which understandably pissed off Thor fans.
 Sure, at the end, Superman says Thor is the toughest opponent he ever fought, but it sure doesn’t look like it was.